-- 1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to counsel or to advice by an individual of the accused's choice.
+1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to legal counsel or to advice by an individual of the accused's choice.
 The counsel or advisor for the accused may be any member of the University community or general public, but shall not be a witness.
+The counsel may participate fully, but the advisor shall not participate in the capacity of counsel.

-The counsel may participate fully. - 2.
-The accused shall have the right to act as his or her own counsel.
+2. The accused shall have the right to act as his or her own counsel.